turborat/shampoo/README.md

 Other features:
 * Handles data up to 4GB (only/sorry - i can change this lmk)
 * Nifty text-mode heap & hash visualisation
-* Abilty to monitor replicate in real-time
+* Abilty to monitor and replicate in real-time
 * Multiple garbage collection algorithms depending on use-case
 * Fast as f